jarvisaichat-boop/Mastery-Re-/replit.md

 # Mastery Dashboard

+> **DO NOT DELETE OR RENAME THIS FILE**
+> This `replit.md` file is automatically read by Replit Agent to understand project context, preferences, and architecture.
+Deleting or renaming it will break Agent's ability to work effectively on this project.
+> See also: `MASTER_CONTEXT.md` for detailed project vision and roadmap.

+---

 ## Overview

 Mastery Dashboard is a gamified, AI-powered habit coaching application designed to guide users through structured behavior change.
 The app combines habit tracking with psychological coaching principles, featuring a multi-phase onboarding system, gamification mechanics (streaks, celebrations, micro-wins), and a "Momentum Generator" feature to help users overcome inertia and build consistent habits.